bilelmsekni/OpenStack-Grizzly-Install-Guide/OpenStack_Grizzly_Install_Guide.rst

 * Fill up the keystone database using the two scripts available in the `Scripts folder <https://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide/tree/master/KeystoneScripts>`_ of this git repository::

-   #Modify the HOST_IP and HOST_IP_EXT variables before executing the scripts
+   #Modify the HOST_IP and EXT_HOST_IP variables before executing the scripts

    chmod +x keystone_basic.sh
    chmod +x keystone_endpoints_basic.sh